chidokun/chidokun.github.io/content/posts/software/mime-type-and-upload-file-problem.en-us.md

 So that user merely selects a text file in the file selection window.

 However, to ensure system security, just blocking the user on the interface is not enough.
-It is necessary to re-verify the uploaded file on the backend to see if the user has uploaded a text file or not.. *{{< hl-text green >}}The problem we need to solve is to determine the actual type of file uploaded by the user.{{</ hl-text >}}*.
+It is necessary to re-verify the uploaded file on the backend to see if the user has uploaded a text file or not. *{{< hl-text green >}}The problem we need to solve is to determine the actual type of file uploaded by the user{{</ hl-text >}}*.

 # Let's go!